November 4, 2021

 Finally, in a keynote address titled “Breaking the Energy/Climate Change Logjam”, Dr. David Wilkinson provided a compelling overview of the global energy sector’s approaches to achieving net zero by 2050.
 Springboarding off two landmark climate change reports released earlier this year —the Intergovernmental Panel on Climate Change report and the International Energy Agency (IEA) report — Dr. Wilkinson highlighted the importance of renewable energy, electricity storage, hydrogen and carbon capture, utilization and storage technologies in meeting net zero targets.

-“We've been very successful in the past at solving what I would characterize as smaller problems, such as DDT, and chemical toxicity, the acid rain problem and even ozone depletion,” said Dr. Wilkinson, a chemical and biological engineering professor and Tier 1 Canadian Research Chair in Clean Energy and Electrochemical Technologies at UBC.
+“We've been very successful in the past at solving what I would characterize as smaller problems, such as DDT, and chemical toxicity, the acid rain problem and even ozone depletion,” said Dr. Wilkinson, a chemical and biological engineering professor and Canada Research Chair in Clean Energy and Electrochemical Technologies (Tier 1) at UBC.
 “But this is really, as many people call it, the Everest of problems for this planet.”

 Despite the enormous challenges that lie ahead, Dr. Wilkinson expressed hope that we will be able to move from “a narrow possibility to a practical reality” with respect to achieving net zero by 2050, as IEA executive director Fatih Birol put it in his foreword to the organization's report.